Industrial structural mechanics

 PROFESSIONAL MODULES

-The in-company training is placed under the responsibility of an industrial tutor, the apprenticeship master, and monitored by an educational tutor, the teacher.
+On-the-job training is supervised by an industrial mentor, the apprenticeship supervisor, and monitored by an educational mentor, the teacher.
 It is organized around five professional modules:

 - Knowledge of the company (MP1)